-For Seniors: How to Install a Printer for Your Computer
+How to Install a Printer

+How to install a printer is fairly easy process.
 To use a printer, your computer has to have software installed — a printer driver — and use certain settings to tell your computer how to find the printer and what to print.

 To install a printer: